Top 10 Musicians Whose Deaths Spawned Conspiracy Theories

 Note: I personally don't believe the Freemasons are "evil" or behind every conspiracy, as many believe.

-Died August 16, 1977.
+Died: August 16, 1977

-Official cause of death: Cardiac arrhythmia.
+Official Cause of Death: Cardiac arrhythmia

 There are people who believe Elvis faked his death and is still alive today.
 Multiple alleged sightings are reported every year.
 Now, this one I believe.
 I see Elvis every time I go to Vegas.
 He drives a big, pink, convertible Cadillac, likes to skydive, and sometimes disguises himself as an Asian or African man.

-Although his mainstream career spanned only four years, he is widely regarded as one of the most influential electric guitarists in the history of popular music, and one of the most... read more
+Jimi Hendrix was an American rock guitarist, singer, and songwriter.
+Though his mainstream career lasted only about four years from 1966 to 1970, he's widely regarded as one of the most influential electric guitarists in popular music.... read more

 Died: September 18, 1970